Keep reading for more information about our solid oak doors, along with a few door installation tips from the experts here at Broadleaf Timber.

 Oak Plank Doors - Product Information

-Oak plank doors are made to measure and we recommend that measurements are taken by whoever is going to fit the door to avoid the need for onsite adjustments.
+Broadleaf Oak plank doors are all made to measure and we recommend that measurements are taken by whoever is going to fit the door to avoid the need for onsite adjustments.

 Oak plank doors are typically closed using a traditional Suffolk or Cottage latch.
 To fix a Suffolk latch you will need to cut a slot of approx 6mm x 25mm in the door for the thumb latch element to pass through and pivot.
 The ‘staple’ is then tapped through the door and the sharp ends knocked back against the timber on the other side or pinched off.

 Broadleaf Oak Plank Doors are designed for internal use only and should not be used outside or in any doorway exposed to the exterior.